What happens if you mix naproxen and alcohol?

 Gastro-resistant naproxen helps to prevent damage to the stomach and intestines from long term use.
 Even then, medically it is advised to keep alcohol consumption to a minimum, ideally avoiding alcohol altogether.

-Side-effects of naproxen and why you should avoid alcohol
+Side-effects of taking naproxen with alcohol

 Like most NSAIDs, naproxen can cause inflammation of the stomach’s lining.
 This can lead to stomach pain, bleeding, acid reflux and ulcers.